-There are five basic steps in the IVF and embryo transfer process:
+There are five basic steps in the in-vitro-fertilization (IVF) and embryo transfer process:

 - Monitor and stimulate the development of healthy egg(s) in the ovaries.

 - Combine the eggs and sperm together in the laboratory and provide the appropriate environment for fertilization and early embryo growth.

 Step 1: Fertility medications are prescribed to stimulate egg production.
 Multiple eggs are desired because some eggs will not develop or fertilize after retrieval.
 Transvaginal ultrasound is used to examine the ovaries, and blood test samples are taken to check hormone levels.